 - Evenly sprinkle the top of the buttered 8th sheet with 2 to 3 tablespoons of the nut mixture.

-- Lay another two sheets on top and brush with butter and then add nuts again.
-Repeat the dough, butter, nuts layers until you have just 8 sheets left, adding those two at a time and only brushing with butter.
+- Lay another two sheets on top and brush with butter and then add more nuts.
+Repeat the dough, butter, nuts layers every 2 sheets until you have just 8 sheets left, adding those two at a time and only brushing with butter.

 - Using a really sharp knife, cut 4 rows down the length of the pan and then cut diagonally all the way down and across the pan for a traditional baklava prep.
 You may also cut into squares.

-- Bake for 50 minutes until baklava is golden and crisp on top.
+- Bake for 45 to 50 minutes until the baklava is golden and crisp on top.

 - With 30 minutes left to bake, begin making the syrup by adding the water and sugar to a small pot and bringing to a boil over medium-high heat until sugar is dissolved.